ryanpaulanderson/encryptor/README.md

 ```

 This will compile the project and execute the tests found in the `tests/` directory entirely offline once the dependencies have been fetched.

+## Attack Vectors and Known Issues

+- **Nonce reuse**: the tool relies on randomly generated nonces but does not enforce uniqueness.
+Reusing the same password and nonce combination can reveal information about the plaintext.
+- **Home-grown ChaCha20 implementation**: the `chacha20_block` routine in `src/lib.rs` implements the cipher manually and has not been audited for constant-time behavior or correctness.
+- **Low Argon2 parameters**: default KDF parameters are set to 64 MiB memory and 4 iterations which may not be sufficient against determined attackers.
+Adjust `--mem-size`, `--iterations` and `--parallelism` as needed.